Love Field (film): Plot

-The film then flashes forward to 1964 (as indicated by a Lyndon Johnson-Hubert Humphrey campaign poster attached to a tree) to show Lurene visiting Jonell in a foster home where she has been staying.
-Evidently, Lurene has been visiting Jonell regularly.
-In one scene, Lurene explains to Jonell that her father is coming back to take her home later that day.
+In 1964, Lurene visits Jonell in a foster home where Lurene has been visiting Jonell regularly.
+Lurene explains to Jonell that her father is coming back to take her home later that day.
 As Lurene leaves the group home, Paul arrives to pick up Jonell.
-They stop to talk and Lurene informs Paul that she and Ray are divorced.
-Paul and Lurene hug and Lurene drives away.
-However, Lurene turns her car around and rushes back into the group home to join Paul and Jonell.
+They stop to talk, and Lurene informs Paul that she and Ray are divorced.
+Paul and Lurene hug, and both declare that they have no regrets.
+Lurene drives away; however, she turns her car around and rushes back into the group home to join Paul and Jonell.